Performance Analytics uses terms

 - A statistical function applied to collected indicator scores over a time period in

-- are goals your organization wants to achieve.
-Targets enable you
+- are goals your organization wants to achieve, operationalized as

-target is visible to all users and appears as a dark line.
-Personal targets appear only
+visible to all users and appears as a dark line.
+Personal targets appear only on

 - define a normal range of scores for an indicator and alert